Early Signs You’re Not Coping as Well as You Think: Insights from a Harford County Therapist

 Experiment with coping strategies – Short walks, journaling, or guided relaxation can reduce cumulative stress.

-These steps help you reclaim energy and perspective, and prevent patterns from escalating into burnout or persistent anxiety.
+These steps help you reclaim energy and perspective and prevent patterns from escalating into burnout or persistent anxiety.
+In therapy, I often see that early work around these small patterns feels much more collaborative and grounded, rather than crisis driven.
+Even small consistency tends to create noticeable relief.

 How Ideal Progress Can Help